karthikeyan-cool/PrismJs-plugin-runJavascript/README.md

-# PrismJs-plugin-runJavascript
+# runAsJs-PrismJS-Plugin
-This is [prismjs](https://github.com/PrismJS/prism) plugin that runs the javascript inside the code block and displays the output.
+This is a [prismjs](https://github.com/PrismJS/prism) plugin that runs the javascript inside the code block and displays the output.

 # How To Use

-- The build files are present in dist folder.
+- The build files are present in [dist](./tree/main/dist) folder.
 - There will be two folders one is prismjs build and runAsJs build files.
-- For runAsJs plugin to run you need have the following in prismjs:
+- For runAsJs plugin to work, you need have the following:
   - [Prism js](https://github.com/PrismJS/prism)
   - [Prism js toolbar plugin](https://github.com/PrismJS/prism/tree/master/plugins/toolbar)
   - [Prims js show language (optional) ](https://github.com/PrismJS/prism/tree/master/plugins/show-language)